Privacy policy

 UKRIO uses cookies on its web pages.
 Further information can be found in Appendix 1 below.

-Information provided to us Indirectly
+Information provided to us indirectly

 Information may be shared with us by a third party.
 An example of this maybe through a subscribing institution, or through an enquiry.